An elegant, spacious front porch is like a luxurious scarf – it’s an accessory that is not only functional but elevates your style too.

-At this point, almost all the trim was added (only the ceiling trim was not but that needed to wait until after the cedar boards were installed).
-So it was time to prep for paint.
+At this point, almost all the trim was added (only the ceiling trim was missing but that had to wait until after the cedar boards were installed).
+Now, it was time to prep for paint.
 In other words, caulk was applied to all seams and nail holes.

 Next was painting all the trim white.
 You will want to use an exterior paint that has paint and primer in one.
-Here’s after one coat of paint.
+Here’s after one coat of paint: